cse110-sp21-group31/cse110-sp21-group31/specs/adrs/backend.md

 ## Decision Outcome

+Chosen option: Local storage

+### Positive Consequences

+* Easier to implement, given the amount of time left

+### Negative Consequences

+* Limited in size
-Chosen option: Local storage, since it would be easier to implement and we don't need to store the actual images and audio clips, just the links to them.
+* However, we only need to store links to images and audio clips, thus not a considerable problem

 ## Pros and Cons of the Options